Jake Elliott: 2023 season

-During the season opener, Elliott kicked four field goals and totaled 13 points in a 25–20 win over the Patriots, earning NFC Special Teams Player of the Week.
+During the season opener, Elliott kicked four field goals and totaled 13 points in a 25–20 victory over the Patriots, earning NFC Special Teams Player of the Week.
 In the next game, he kicked a 61-yard field goal at halftime against the Minnesota Vikings, tying his all-time record.
 Two weeks later, Elliott kicked a game-winning 54-yard field goal in overtime against the Washington Commanders and was named NFC Special Teams Player of the Week for his performance.
 During Week 12, Elliott converted a 59-yard field goal against the Buffalo Bills in rainy and windy conditions to send the game into overtime and was named NFC Special Teams Player of the Week for his performance.
 In the 2023 season, he finished converting 45 of 46 extra point attempts and 30 of 32 field goal attempts.

 2024 season

 On March 13, 2024, Elliott signed a four-year, $24 million contract extension with the Eagles.
 He finished the 2024 season converting 47 of 48 extra point attempts and 28 of 36 field goal attempts.
 Despite only making 77.8% of his kicks during the regular season, Elliott improved to make 90.9% of his attempts in the playoffs and was four-for-four, both with field goals and extra points respectively in Super Bowl LIX.
-Elliott accounted for 16 of the 40 points scored by Philadelphia in the Super Bowl victory over Kansas City, which included a season-long field goal from 50 yards.
-Elliott was also one of four Eagles to appear on both Super Bowl champion teams, along with Brandon Graham, Lane Johnson, and Rick Lovato.
+Elliott accounted for 16 of the 40 points scored by Philadelphia in the Super Bowl victory over Kansas City, including a season-long field goal from 50 yards.
+Elliott is also only one of four Eagles to appear on both Super Bowl champion teams, along with Brandon Graham, Lane Johnson, and Rick Lovato.

+2025 season

+In the first two weeks of the season, Elliott converted 58-yard field goals in both weeks after not making a kick of greater than 50 yards in his previous season.
+However, Elliott struggled in the second half of the season.
+He missed seven field goals and one extra point in the regular season, in addition to an extra point in the Wild Card Round against the San Francisco 49ers in the Eagles' 23–19 loss.